by Tony Novak, CPA, MBA, MT

 Please e-mail a request to the author that includes the name of the requestor (individual and corporate) and the intended destination of publication.

-This Web site is independently owned and operated by Tony Novak operating under the trademarks "Freedom Benefits", "OnlineAdviser" and "OnlineNavigator".
+This Web site is independently owned Tony Novak operating under the trademarks "Freedom Benefits", "OnlineAdviser" and "OnlineNavigator".
 Opinions expressed are the sole responsibility of the author and do not represent the opinion of any other person, company or entity mentioned.
 Tony Novak is not a representative, agent, broker, producer or navigator for any securities broker dealer firm, federal or state health insurance marketplace or qualified health plan carrier and has no financial position in any stocks mentioned.
 Novak may act as and be compensated as an accountant, agent, adviser, writer, consultant, marketer, reviewer, endorser, producer, lead generator or referrer to the companies listed on this site or other commercial companies and non-governmental insurance exchanges.
 Information is from sources believed to be reliable but cannot be guaranteed.
 Any accounting, business or tax advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues or a substitute for a formal opinion, nor is it sufficient to avoid tax-related penalties.

 141 Jones Street, Bala Cynwyd PA 19004 | P.O.
 Box 333, Newport NJ 08345